nixworks/public/news/2014/12/11/index.md

 ##### 2014 pro-democracy street protests
 ### [Authorities start clearing the main protest site in Hong Kong following a recent court order for protesters to vacate the site in Admiralty area. ](/news/2014/12/11/authorities-start-clearing-the-main-protest-site-in-hong-kong-following-a-recent-court-order-for-protesters-to-vacate-the-site-in-admiralty.md)
-_Context: 2014 pro-democracy street protests, Admiralty, Hong Kong_
+_Context: Hong Kong, 2014 pro-democracy street protests, Admiralty_

 ##### House of Representatives
 ### [The United States House of Representatives narrowly passes a budget spending bill to avoid a potential government shutdown. ](/news/2014/12/11/the-united-states-house-of-representatives-narrowly-passes-a-budget-spending-bill-to-avoid-a-potential-government-shutdown.md)